Khushidosi13/JavaVityarthi/README.txt

 Prerequisites:
 - Java Development Kit (JDK) 8 or newer installed.
-- An IDE (IntelliJ IDEA, Eclipse, VS Code with Java extension) or the command-line javac/java tools.
+- An IDE (IntelliJ IDEA) or the command-line javac/java tools.

 How to compile and run (command-line):
 1. Open a terminal and navigate to the repository root.